benbusby/whoogle-search/README.md

 ```

 This series of commands can take a while, but once you run it once, you shouldn't have to run it again.
 The final command, `heroku open` will launch a tab in your web browser, where you can test out Whoogle and even [set it as your primary search engine](https://github.com/benbusby/whoogle#set-whoogle-as-your-primary-search-engine).
-You can also edit envirorment variables from your app’s Settings tab in the Heroku Dashboard.
+You can also edit environment variables from your app’s Settings tab in the Heroku Dashboard.

 #### Using your own server, or alternative container deployment
 There are other methods for deploying docker containers that are well outlined in [this article](https://rollout.io/blog/the-shortlist-of-docker-hosting/), but there are too many to describe set up for each here.
 Generally it should be about the same amount of effort as the Heroku deployment.